sammyrobs/smr/about.md

 ![alt text](https://sammyrobs.github.io/smr/assets/images/about.png "Yading Kora Trek")

 <p>Ex-China; Feeling strange in America.
-Inimiatble worldview.
+Inimiatble worldview.</p>

-Exploring ways to apply blockchain to government/civic use cases so as public sector service delivery and organizational efficiency.
+<p>Exploring ways to apply blockchain to government/civic use cases so as
+public sector service delivery and organizational efficiency.

 Unemployed but not looking for a "job."
 I'm looking to rewriting the social contract.